mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 **Another person:** [Did you say] that was wisdom?

-**Katagiri:** You can see it with wisdom.
+**Katagiri Roshi:** You can see it with wisdom.
 I think your breath is a good analogy.
 You always breath every day.
 Even though you sleep, even though you don’t pay attention to it, always breathing is going and your heart is working.
 Who takes care of this?
 Is it your effort?
 Well yes, your effort, because you try to keep your body in good shape, exercising, et cetera – that is your effort.
 But on the other hand, there is something more than your effort, [by which] your heart is moving.
 That is, I say, the heart is *caused to be alive*.
 Is that clear?

 So as a whole, not only human beings, but trees, birds, all sentient beings, are caused to be alive.
 That is called Buddha’s life.

 **Question:** Is that understanding interdependence?

-**Katagiri:** Yes, according to the teaching, dependent co-origination.
+**Katagiri Roshi:** Yes, according to the teaching, dependent co-origination.
 But that is a teaching.
 Practically, we should do it.
 That is everyday life, we have to do it.
 That is appreciation: this table is a being as well as our life.

 **Question:** You mean acknowledge it?

-**Katagiri:** Yes, acknowledge it.
+**Katagiri Roshi:** Yes, acknowledge it.
 So deal with this table with kindness, and being considerate and charitable to it.
 That is handling this table carefully.
 Carefully [doesn’t] mean slowly, or what would you say, meticulously.

 **Question:** What *does* carefully mean?

-**Katagiri:** With concentration.
+**Katagiri Roshi:** With concentration.
 Careful attention means with full concentration.
 You try to deal with it with wholeheartedness.

 **Question:** It’s seems that concentration is involved in thought process, it seems that what you’re talking about is more an awareness than ...

-**Katagiri:** Awareness, and simultaneously it becomes practice.
+**Katagiri Roshi:** Awareness, and simultaneously it becomes practice.
 Of course with concentration, consciousness is involved.
 When you want to deal with this table, consciousness is already involved, because consciousness sees this table.
 But consciousness is very complicated, not simple work, because it’s connected with your heredity and education, and emotions, and judgement, evaluation... connected with many things.
 That’s why when you see it, immediately you judge it, and then next emotional judgement [or] feeling is coming up.
 So finally we don’t use this table with wholeheartedness.
 Do you understand what I mean?
 So consciousness is already involved.
 Without consciousness, you cannot live in this world.

 **Question:** It seems to me like if you concentrate too much, if you think too much about being careful, then *more* judgements come up.

-**Katagiri:** That is you playing with your consciousness.
+**Katagiri Roshi:** That is you playing with your consciousness.
 So you have to let it go.
 You have to use consciousness as simply as you can: you should do it and then let it go.
 That’s practice.

 But usually we do it with wholeheartedness and then we judge the result.
 And then, what should we do, we should work harder, and then we do that, and then we judge it.
 That kind of thing always happens.
 So [with] that, finally we are very confused, nervous, you know?
 Exhausted.
 So all you can do is, with wholeheartedness, deal with this *now*, and then let it go.
 You should open; and then next moment, you just do it, with a [new, fresh] feeling.